montefiore-institute/alan-cluster/README.md

 you@local:~ $ ssh you@master.alan.priv
 ```

 ### Preparing an Anaconda environment

+On your initial login, you will be asked to install an Anaconda installation. **Carefully** read the provided instructions.
+If however,
+you cancelled the installation procedure, you can still setup your Anaconda by executing:

 > **Recommended**. **This installs a Python 3 environment by default.**